feelcuspcheese/apptandr/docs/TECHNICAL_SPEC.md

 ***

-# Android Wrapper for Go Booking Agent - Technical Specification
+# Technical Specification for Android Wrapper of Go Booking Agent
+*(Incorporating All Audit Recommendations & Edge Cases)*

 > **Note:** This document is the single source of truth for the Android wrapper application.
-It incorporates all previous enhancements, audits, and clarifications.
-It is written to be unambiguous and complete so that an LLM (e.g., Qwen Coder) can implement the entire app without further human guidance.
+It has been audited and updated to cover all edge cases, including automatic run cleanup, handling of configuration changes, concurrency, and error resilience.
+All sections are complete, unambiguous, and ready for implementation by an LLM.

 ---

 ## 1. Overview & Goals

 **Purpose:** Build a native Android app that controls the existing Go‑based appointment booking agent (`github.com/kiskey/apptcheck`).
-The app replaces the web dashboard, centralizes configuration, and uses Android’s native scheduling to trigger the agent at exact times.
+The app replaces the web dashboard, centralises configuration, and uses Android’s native scheduling to trigger the agent at exact times.

 **Key Features:**
 * **Unified configuration** (General + Site‑specific) stored in a single DataStore.